Enlightenment/enlightenment/README.md

 exec /usr/local/bin/enlightenment_start >& ~/.xsession-errors
 ```

+(`exec` tells the shell to replace itself with the following command
+and this ensures all output is logged to the  ~/.xsession-errors).

-You may also want your `~/.xsession` file ot be the same, so make a
+You may also want your `~/.xsession` file to be the same, so make a link:
-link:

 ```sh
 ln -s .xinitrc .xsession
 ```

-This assumes `/usr/local` as well ans just modify based on your
+This assumes `/usr/local` as well and just modify based on your
 install prefix location.

 If you do not use a login manager you can just log into a text console